top of page

 As I do, I turned inward.
 This time I read Julia Cameron's The Artist's Way.
 I wrote out what I did and didn't want for my life as a graphic designer.
 I changed my Instagram category from "designer" to "artist", as I wasn't designing much of anything, but I was releasing silly phone backgrounds that said things like, "This shit shall pass" and "At least we have Tiger King."

-I was having fun.
-My only audience was my husband and my daughter, who were belly laughing and loving every second of my Chaotic Good energy.
+But I was having fun.
+My only audience was my husband and my daughter, who were belly laughing and loving every second of this shared Chaotic Good energy.
 Safe inside our love nest, I had the freedom to explore a style all my own.
 The next year, I released my first physical desk calendar, ironically named "This Is My Year", which had previously been an unironic phone background I released in January of 2020 that obviously did not age well.

 This style was so outside the lines I had drawn for myself as a ~professional~.
 It became clear that this new voice needed a new home.
 It was time to hang up that portfolio page I had been editing for the past 8 years.
 It was time to start fresh.
 I hadn't been at Square 1 in nearly a decade.
 I was playing a long game of catch up, revising and tweaking and building on a brand that had shape-shifted alongside me, but never fully represented me.